ljthink/Basic-Gesture-Opencv-python/README.md

 # Basic-Gesture-Opencv-python
 This is program for basic gesture using opencv-python.
-In this case, we using Cosine Rule to find angle for all defects (between fingers).
+In this case, we using Cosine Rule to find angle for all defects.
+Defects is point between fingers
 ## Dependencies
 * math
 * cv2 (pip install opencv-python)